 Baked lightmaps are an alternative workflow for adding indirect (or baked) lighting to a scene.
-Unlike the GI Probes approach, baked lightmaps work fine on low-end PCs and mobile devices as they consume almost no resources in run-time.
+Unlike the GI Probes approach, baked lightmaps work fine on low-end PCs and mobile devices, as they consume almost no resources at run-time.

 First of all, before the lightmapper can do anything, the objects to be baked need an UV2 layer and a texture size.
 An UV2 layer is a set of secondary texture coordinates that ensures any face in the object has its own place in the UV map.
 Faces must not share pixels in the texture.

 There are a few ways to ensure your object has a unique UV2 layer and texture size:

 One option is to do it from your favorite 3D app.
 This approach is generally not recommended, but it’s explained first so that you know it exists.
 The main advantage is that, on complex objects that you may want to re-import a lot, the texture generation process can be quite costly within Godot, so having it unwrapped before import can be faster.